-- A. Two members will be selected from and by the membership of the SA to serve as voting members of the UA and to act as a liaison between the UA and the SA.
-Elections for the two SA voting members to the UA shall be by separate secret ballots.
+- A. Two members will be selected from and by the membership of the Assembly to serve as voting members of the UA and to act as a liaison between the UA and the Assembly.
+Elections for the two Student Assembly voting members to the UA shall be by separate secret ballots.
 Elections will be conducted using a single transferable vote system.
-The President may not be one of the SA representatives to the UA.
-The remaining two undergraduate student members of the UA shall be elected by the undergraduate student body at the time of SA's spring elections in the same manner as SA voting members.
+The President may not be one of the Student Assembly representatives to the UA.
+The remaining two undergraduate student members of the UA shall be elected by the undergraduate student body at the time of Assembly's spring elections in the same manner as Student Assembly voting members.
 Elected representatives to the UA shall serve for one calendar year, taking office June 1st.
-Elected representatives to the UA shall serve for one calendar year, taking office June 1st.
 Should a seat on the UA be empty, the seat shall be declared vacant.
-Undergraduates may not hold a directly elected seat in both the UA and the SA during the same term. - B. If at any time during the course of an academic year, a UA member elected directly from the undergraduate student body should leave his office, then the seat shall be filled by the next highest-ranking non-winning candidate.
-If there should not be a next highest-ranking non-winning candidate after the special election, the seat will be filled by the undesignated at-large candidate receiving the most number of votes in the preceding spring election. - C. The SA will have the authority to appoint student members of the UA committees.
+Undergraduates may not hold a directly elected seat in both the UA and the Assembly during the same term. - B. If at any time during the course of an academic year, a UA member elected directly from the undergraduate student body should leave his office, then the seat shall be filled by the next highest-ranking non-winning candidate.
+If there should not be a next highest-ranking non-winning candidate after the special election, the seat will be filled by the undesignated at-large candidate receiving the most number of votes in the preceding - The Assembly will have the authority to appoint student members of the UA committees. - The Assembly will have the authority to appoint student members to be liaisons to departments and administrators in the University.

-- D. The SA will have the authority to appoint student members to be liaisons to departments and administrators in the University. - i.
-During the process of committee appointments, the following two appointments must be made: liaison to the Athletic Department and liaison to the Dean of Faculty.
-The liaison positions shall have the responsibility of increasing the communication between the SA and the respective University departments. - ii.
-At the time that committee appointments are made, the SA will appoint one member to serve as Liaison to the Provost.
-The student will interact and work directly with the Provost on issues that affect and concern students on a regular basis during the member's term of office. - iii.
-At the time that committee appointments are made, the SA will appoint at least one undergraduate student to serve as liaison to the Student Health Fee Advisory Committee.
-The liaison will be a voting member of the Committee. - iv.
-At the time that committee appointments are made, the SA will appoint one undergraduate student to serve as Liaison to the Student Health Plan Advisory Committee.
+- During the process of committee appointments, the following two appointments must be made: i. liaison to the Athletic Department and liaison to the Dean of Faculty.
+The liaison positions shall have the responsibility of increasing the communication between the Assembly and the respective University departments. - At the time that committee appointments are made, the Assembly will appoint one member to serve as Liaison to the Provost.
+The student will interact and work directly with the Provost on issues that affect and concern students on a regular basis during the member's term of office. - At the time that committee appointments are made, the Assembly will appoint at least one undergraduate student to serve as liaison to the Student Health Fee Advisory Committee.
+The liaison will be a voting member of the Committee. - At the time that committee appointments are made, the Assembly will appoint one undergraduate student to serve as Liaison to the Student Health Plan Advisory Committee.
 The liaison will be a voting member of the Committee.